• Filming, Photography and Drones

 • A permit must be approved by Lyttelton Port Company.

-• Permission must be obtained from all filming subjects, such as individuals and shipping companies.
+• Permission must be obtained for filming subjects, including individuals and shipping companies.

-• Individuals must not be identifiable in footage unless they have given their expressed permission.
+• Individuals must not be identifiable unless they have given their expressed permission.

 • All instructions from port staff must be followed, especially in an emergency.